-Winter is a challenge for your skin: inside the warm and dry heating air and outside freezing temperatures with a cutting wind.
+The challenge for your winter skin: inside the warm and dry heating air and outside freezing temperatures with a cutting wind.

 girl in the snow